sbrauer/robots/README.md

 `T` to teleport to a random location (possibly on a robot or pile, resulting in death).

+`W` to wait for until either the robots kill themselves or you.

 #### Cheat Keys

 `Z` will undo the last turn. `X` will redo the last undo.
 (Undo and redo apply to the current level only; you can't undo back to a previous level.)